not-os

 ...

-script creates an image that boots
+The make-qcow2.sh script creates an image that boots

 with Digital Ocean custom image feature.